Homological shifts of polymatroidal ideals: Introduction

 The paper is organized as follows.
-In the first Section, we study the homological shift ideals of equigenerated monomial ideals with linear quotients.
-Recall that a monomial ideal $I\subset S$ has \textit{linear quotients} if for some \textit{admissible order} $u_1>u_2>\dots >u_m$ of its minimal generating set $G(I)$, the colon ideals $(u_1,\dots,u_{k-1}):u_k$ are generated by a subset of the variables, for $k=2,\dots,m$.
-Quite generally, to determine the multigraded shifts and the ideals $\HS_j(I)$ for a monomial ideal $I$ is difficult.
+In Section \ref{sec:1}, we collect some basic facts on homological shift ideals of equigenerated monomial ideals with linear quotients.
+Recall that a monomial ideal $I\subset S$ has \textit{linear quotients} if for some \textit{admissible order} $u_1>\dots >u_m$ of its minimal generating set $G(I)$, the colon ideals $(u_1,\dots,u_{k-1}):u_k$ are generated by a subset of the variables, for $k=2,\dots,m$.
+Quite generally, to determine the ideals $\HS_j(I)$ for a monomial ideal $I$ is difficult.
 Nonetheless, this is easy for ideals with linear quotients as shown in Proposition \ref{Prop:MultidegreesIlinQuotEquig}.
-On the other hand, in 1966, Diana Taylor introduced a complex, nowadays called the \textit{Taylor complex} \cite{Taylor66}, that provides a resolution for all monomial ideals, although highly non--minimal.
-We deduce in Theorem \ref{Teor:ShiftsMonIdeals} that for a monomial ideal $I$ the set of its multigraded shifts is a subset of the multigraded shifts of the Taylor complex of $I$, which in turn are given by all possible least common multiples of the minimal generators of $I$.
-Thus, it is natural to describe the homological shift ideals of an equigenerated monomial ideal with linear quotients in terms of the \textit{Taylor multigraded shifts}.
-We succeed to give such a description, in terms of a certain \textit{distance function} \cite{CH03}, in Proposition \ref{prop:HS1(I)linquot} for $\HS_1(I)$ and then in Theorem \ref{Thm:HSj(I)equigLinQuotDistance} for the higher homological shift ideals $\HS_j(I)$, $j\ge1$.